lixseixas/Agenda02/README.md

 ## This project was developed in VISUAL STUDIO COMMUNITY 2019.
 ## Open the project and execute as http://localhost:50747/
 ## The EntityFramework must create any needed table.
-## Some asp.net tags waere replaced by .net 4.6 due to the deadline.
+## Some asp.net tags were replaced by .net 4.6 due to the deadline.
 ## This project took 8 hours to be concluded.
 # Source: https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro?view=aspnetcore-5.0